GEANT/edugain-training/materials/README.md

 ## Overview

-The following materials are produced for the UbuntuNet Training provided by the eduGAIN Staff in January 2024.
+The following materials are produced for eduGAIN trainings

 ## Target Audience